infinum/frontend-handbook/React/Chakra UI.md

 </Button>
 ```

-In example above `a` element will be rendered with styled of `Button` component.
+In the example above the `a` element will be rendered as a `Button` component.
-Except HTML elements `as` prop can be another React component:
+The `as` prop can be also be another React component:

 ```tsx
 <Button as={Link} someLinkProp={value}>